One Architecture Under Many Names

 Disclosure Scope

-The structural separation of the inference engine as proposal generator from the execution substrate as authority, and the deterministic admit, reject, or decompose evaluation that treats non-compliant output as a category failure rather than a statistical risk, are disclosed in the cognition filing (U.S. Application No. 19/647,395 and its international counterpart) at Sections 10.5 and 10.8.
+The structural separation of the inference engine as proposal generator from the execution substrate as authority, the four-stage admissibility gate producing an admit, reject, or decompose outcome, the gate's stated distinctions from constrained decoding and process reward models, and the embedded, co-resident, and hardware-assisted deployment configurations are disclosed in United States Patent Application 19/647,395, in the inference-time semantic execution control chapter (Sections 8.2, 8.6, 8.14, and 8.20).
 This article frames those disclosed mechanisms against the constrained-decoding and guardrail families, identifies their common architecture of shaping a probability distribution, and explains why that architecture degrades silently under adversarial input, distribution shift, and composition while a deterministic admissibility gate does not.
 References to specific constrained-decoding and guardrail methods are to their public descriptions and are used for comparison only.